New blog address

 In a lecture to the Global Warming Policy Foundation, the former UK Environment Secretary Owen Paterson has criticised the current government’s climate and energy policies, suggesting there is too much emphasis on renewables and that the consequences of climate change have been exaggerated.
 A discussion of Mr Paterson’s comments on UK energy policy appears in another Grantham blog by Dr Simon Buckle.
 Here I will discuss one of the reasons for Paterson’s position, the belief that climate change has been exaggerated.

 Paterson suggested that the Earth has not warmed as much as had been predicted, “ … I also accept the unambiguous failure of the atmosphere to warm anything like as fast as predicted by the vast majority of climate models over the past 35 years, when measured by both satellites and surface thermometers.
+And indeed the failure of the atmosphere to warm at all over the past 18 years – according to some sources.
+Many policymakers have still to catch up with the facts.”

 By Dr Simon Buckle, Grantham Institute